 - Emilie Raymond (History – CPG, MA)

-- Lee Franco (Kinesiology & Health Sciences – PhD, MS, CPG)
+- Annette Loughran-Fjeldstad (Kinesiology and Health Sciences – PhD, MS, CPG)

 - Karen McIntyre (Mass Communications – MS)

-- Oliver Speck (Media, Art & Text – PhD)
+- Oliver Speck (Media, Art and Text – PhD)

 - Massimo Bertino (Nanoscience and Nanotechnology – PhD)